signavio/workflow-accelerator-talk/README.md

-# alexa-app-example
+# workflow-accelerator-talk

-An example Alexa Skill project using the [alexa-app](https://github.com/alexa-js/alexa-app) module with Express.
+`workflow-accelerator-talk` is an example Alexa Skill project based on the [alexa-app](https://github.com/alexa-js/alexa-app) module with Express.

 ## Deploying locally